confio/job-opening/README.md

 # Job Openings (1.
 Rust Engineer, 2.
 Senior React Engineer, 3.
-UX designer)
+Community Manager)

-We are looking for a good Rust engineer, senior React engineer and a UX designer.
+We are looking for a good Rust engineer, senior React engineer and a community manager.

 ## 1. **Rust Engineer bringing Smart Contracts to life**